joakimeriksson/ai-smarthome/yolov3-ha/README.md

  This should give you a video feed from "camera 0" on your computer.
 On My OS-X it is the webcam.

+More documentation to come... including how to configure home assistant to receive the MQTT events.